vinckr/site/blog/munich-tips.md

 ---
+layout: blog.njk
+tags: blog
-pagetitle: Where to eat in Munich
+title: Where to eat in Munich
 ---

 # Where to eat in Munich